ChimeraOS/chimera/README.md

 ## Installation

-Steam Buddy is available out of the box on GamerOS.
-It is available in the AUR as `steam-buddy`.
+Steam Buddy is installed and configured out of the box on GamerOS.

+It is also available for Arch from the AUR as `steam-buddy`.
 After installing the `steam-buddy` package, you must run the following commands as root to enable it and then restart your system:
 ```
     systemctl enable steam-buddy@<your username>.service